lsmon/json/NOTES.md

 ### Conclusion

 This custom `Variant` class provides a flexible and type-safe way to store and operate on one of several types.
 It includes type indexing, construction, destruction, and visitation mechanisms.
 The design ensures type safety, proper resource management, and a clean interface for users.
-This approach avoids dependencies on third-party libraries like Boost and can be used in environments where C++11 is the target, and `Variant` is unavailable.
+This approach avoids dependencies on third-party libraries like Boost and can be used in environments whereEquals C++11 is the target, and `Variant` is unavailable.

 ## Performance